-Thought-leaders and experts in how girls learn best, NCGS professional development events are the “go-to” places for exchanging best practices on the education and healthy development of girls.
+Thought-leaders and experts in how girls learn best, NCGS professional development offerings are the “go-to” opportunities for exchanging best practices on the education and healthy development of girls.

 - Introduction to Girls' Schools Course

 Exclusively for NCGS member schools, this dedicated section contains tips, resources, articles, and lesson plans created by girls’ schools or for the education of girls engaged in remote learning.

 - COVID-19 Resource Center

 - Re-Opening Schools

 NCGS serves PK-12 grade girls’ schools (independent, public, charter, and religiously-affiliated) through advocacy, research, professional development, and networking.

 - Enrollment Surveys